Peace, Resilience and Social Justice

 Course content

-The programme critically examines how society is responding to these challenges, from contentious collective action and political resistance through to efforts to design and create more resilient, sustainable communities.
+The programme critically examines how different actors are responding to these challenges, including efforts to rethink the assumptions and practices that shape our ways of life, public engagement, contentious collective action and practical efforts to design and create more resilient, sustainable and equitable communities.

-The programme is delivered by the Division of Peace Studies and International Development, which maintains an international reputation as a centre for excellence in research, teaching, training and policy engagement.
-This means your teaching will not only be research-informed but also by staff that are well positioned to facilitate policy and practitioner community engagement.
+The programme is delivered by the Department of Peace Studies and International Development, which maintains an international reputation as a centre for excellence in research, teaching, training and policy engagement.
+This means that teaching and learning will be research-informed and led by staff who are well positioned to facilitate policy and practitioner community engagement.

 Qualification, course duration and attendance options